topiaruss/spray/doc/tests/action.rst

   >>> actions[0].action_type
   'email'

 And invoke them.
-(We need a fakeout template for this)

   >>> [a.handle() for a in actions]
-  some message ought to print here
+  action: email data: {'email': 'kai@iqpp.de', 'name': 'Kai Diefenbach'}.
+  [None]

 Let's make a processor and bind it to the Spreadsheet